July 15, 2021

 These are two of several changes that are promised in the Liberal news release in June of 2021, “Government of Canada delivers on plan to build safer communities and reduce firearms violence“, which outlines the amendments the Government is looking to implement.
 In it, they also list ehanced licence verification which would require individuals or businesses that sell or transfer a non-restricted firearms to confirm with the RCMP CFP that the buyer/transferee has a valid firearms licence.
 Increased retail record keeping is also mentioned and would consist of firearms businesses retaining inventory and sales records related to non-restricted firearms to help support tracing of crime guns during criminal investigations.

 If you are a Restricted or Prohibited firearms owner and are requiring proof of membership to a club or range for the purposes of your issued ATT, ensure you are properly covered by joining the Silvercore Club.
 The Silvercore Club is an excellent and cost effective choice which provides immediate access of proof of membership to an approved club which meets the RCMP Canadian Firearms Program (CFP) issuance requirements of belonging to an approved gun club or range.
-You also benefit with various discounts from participating partners and retailers, and you receive 10 Million in North America wide Liability Insurance.
+You also benefit with various discounts from participating partners and retailers, and you receive North America wide Liability Insurance.

 Quick Links Associated with this Article: